Applied Philosophy and Ethics (M.A.)

 • promote public dialogue on matters of significance throughout the university and community

 All graduates will be highly trained in critical analysis, independent thought and ethical inquiry.
-MAAPE students will have the ability to apply philosophical frameworks to real-world situations and to engage in productive, theoretically informed dialogue in professional and community settings of their choice.
+M.A.A.P.E. students will have the ability to apply philosophical frameworks to real-world situations and to engage in productive, theoretically informed dialogue in professional and community settings of their choice.

 Career Options

-Graduates of the MAAPE program are qualified for teaching positions in community college settings and may choose to pursue advanced studies in philosophy or related fields.
+Graduates of the M.A.A.P.E. program are qualified for teaching positions in community college settings and may choose to pursue advanced studies in philosophy or related fields.
 In addition, graduates have taken positions in academic advisement, legal services, international educational outreach, child protective services and a variety of community organizations.

 Program Faculty

 The expertise of the graduate faculty encompasses key areas of applied philosophy and ethics, including philosophy of technology, biomedical ethics, Latin American philosophy, environmental ethics, religious studies, social and political philosophy, philosophy of law, and gender studies.
-Faculty are committed to cultivating sustained, innovative research projects, forging interdisciplinary ties and mentoring MAAPE students.
+Faculty are committed to cultivating sustained, innovative research projects, forging interdisciplinary ties and mentoring M.A.A.P.E. students.
 Faculty present their research at national and international conferences and publish books, book chapters and peer-reviewed journal articles in top venues in their field.

-Contact The Graduate College for general questions about getting started with your application, funding your degree, and more.
-If you have program-specific questions after reviewing the program details, we encourage you to contact the following individuals.
+Contact us for general questions about your application, funding opportunities, and more.
+If you have specific questions after reviewing the program details, contact the program's graduate advisor.

 outside